 Whether it’s the bustling streets of the capital, the historical wonders of Ayutthaya, the verdant charm of Chiang Mai, or the idyllic Thai island life, there’s an abundance of destinations worth exploring at this time of year.

-These are just a few of the most popular places to visit at this time of year, read on to discover what makes them so special.
+Here are just a few of the most popular places to visit at this time of year:

 Discover the charm of the north: Chiang Mai in January

-Chiang Mai invites you with open arms in January, offering the perfect getaway.
-The temperature sits comfortably between cool and warm, permitting you to explore the historic temples, bustling markets, and lush landscapes with ease.
+Chiang Mai in January offers one of the last months to explore before the smoke begins towards the end of the month.
+The temperature sits comfortably between cool and warm, making exploring the historic temples, bustling markets, and lush landscapes easier.

 In contrast, the night markets offers a mix of shopping, food, and entertainment, in a more temperate setting than the sweltering summer months.
-For those seeking serenity, unspoiled countryside awaits, fraught with cascading waterfalls, serene rivers, and a lush landscape that’s just ripe for hiking.
+For those seeking some peace, unspoiled countryside awaits, with cascading waterfalls, serene rivers, and a landscape that’s just ripe for hiking.

 Enjoy Thailand’s beaches and islands